obenchekroun/starmap-obe/README.md

 | *Twinkle, twinkle litte star ...* |

 ## Acknowledgments
 Based on starmap : [shabaz123's starmap](https://github.com/shabaz123/starmap).
-This project has been largely based on storybook with a few tweaks for my needs.
+This project has been largely based on starmap with a few tweaks for my needs.
 All credit goes to them for making this awesome project.

 ## Building library from source